Will you make it out?

 Can I purchase more race seats later if I don’t know how many people are going to participate right now?

 Yes!
-Once you’ve purchased a challenge, there’s a user-friendly challenge admin area where you can add more participants to your group code.
+Once you’ve purchased an event, there’s a user-friendly event admin area where you can add more participants to your group code.

 Why do you ask for the primary time zone?